mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 #### Prerequisites

 Download these files from https://tak.gov to your local Windows machine:
+* Note the version and release number in the file name and update where noted below.
 - `takserver_5.5-RELEASE58_all.deb` (or latest version)
 - `takserver-public-gpg.key`
 - `deb_policy.pol`